 The PDB will include affordability caps for production and maintenance costs.
 Affordability limits are defined as fixed cost requirements that correspond to CPPs.
 APD`s cost, schedule and performance reference levels should be at a high overall program level to allow for the flexibility to move requirements within and between versions.
-Milestone B is another opportunity to strengthen key principles with MDA and stakeholder organizations in adapting the structure of programs and procurement processes to enable agile practices as outlined in the acquisition strategy.
-These include the structure, supervision and approval of publications with lower-level officials who are empowered to make timely decisions, while providing management with a regular overview of the program`s progress and problems.
-Given Agile`s dynamics, a level high enough must be structured not to limit scope changes and support iterative design and version development.
-Risks should be reduced to an acceptable level to act within MDAs using development versions to reduce risk, ideally with several potential suppliers.
-The TMRR phase should have allowed the government to engage in agile practices by understanding the unique environments for managing requirements, changes, metrics, roles and responsibilities of governments and contractors, tailored processes, implementation of the version and competing priorities and incentives.
-If Point B is a formal commitment, the commitment is limited to any or group of releases when the contractor or program office cannot make or demonstrate reasonable progress.
-One of the main advantages of agile development is to regularly demonstrate the ability to work to users and other stakeholders.
+Milestone B is another opportunity to reinforce key principles with MDA and stakeholder organizations by adapting the structure of procurement programs and processes to enable agile practices as outlined in the acquisition strategy.
+This includes the structure, monitoring and approval of publications with lower-level officials empowered to make timely decisions while providing management with a regular overview of program progress and issues.
+Given the dynamics of Agile, a sufficiently high level should be structured in such a way as not to limit scope changes and to support iterative design and version development.
+Risks should be reduced to an acceptable level for negotiating in MDAs with development releases to reduce risk, ideally with multiple potential vendors.
+The tmRR phase should have enabled the government to engage in agile practices by understanding the unique environments for managing requirements, changes, actions, roles and responsibilities of governments and contractors, customized processes, implementation of versions, and competing priorities and incentives.
+If point B is a formal commitment, the commitment shall be limited to one or more versions if the contractor or the programme office cannot make or demonstrate adequate progress.
+One of the main benefits of agile development is to regularly demonstrate the ability to work with users and other stakeholders.

-At the end of the demonstration and validation phase, the acquisition program arrives at the Stage II decision point for development authorization.
-The decision-making authority must accurately assess the affordability of the program at this stage and define a development baseline (a refinement or revision of the initial baseline of the acquisition program approved in Stage I).
-The low initial production volume, which must be obtained before the end of the first audit, is also determined by the milestone decision authority of the second milestone, in consultation with the director, the operational test and the evaluation.
-The quantities of items required for operational testing are also determined here by the testing community and, in particular, by the Director, Operational Testing and Evaluation for ACAT I. (A major challenge for DoD is to reconcile the desire for testing on production versions of the system with the need to complete the operational trials before full production needs to be completed.
-This is particularly difficult when it comes to significant costs associated with continuing low-rate production or temporarily shutting down, in order to carry out certain tests and evaluations or to resolve some of the problems encountered in the first operational tests.)
-For each increment of an MDAP or BUT program and each sub-program of an MDAP, a separate APB is required.
-Increments can be used to plan simultaneous or sequential efforts to provide capacity faster and in tune with the technological maturity of each increment. .
+At the end of the demonstration and validation phase, the acquisition program reaches the Phase II decision point for the development permit.
+The decision-making authority must accurately assess the affordability of the program at this stage and define a development baseline (a refinement or revision of the initial baseline of the acquisition program approved in Phase I).
+The low initial production volume to be achieved before the end of the first audit is also determined by the decision-making authority of the second milestone in consultation with the Director, the operational test and the evaluation.
+The quantities of items required for the tax audit are also determined here by the testing community and in particular by the Director of Operational Testing and Evaluation for ACAT I. (A major challenge for the DoD is to balance the desire to test on the production versions of the system with the need to complete operational testing before full production needs to be completed.
+This is particularly difficult when it comes to significant costs associated with continuing low production or temporary decommissioning to perform certain tests and evaluations, or to resolve some of the problems that occurred during initial operational testing.)
+A separate PDB is required for each increment of an MDAP or GOAL program and each subroutine of an MDAP.
+Increments can be used to plan simultaneous or sequential efforts to provide faster capacity and based on the technology readiness of each increment. .